openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 - **MCO** is the machine config operator.
 - **Node** is the kubernetes node.

-1. Alice sits down and provides the desired performance profile as an extra manifest to the installer.
+1. Alice sits down and applies the desired PerformanceProfile with the selected workloads to pin.
-2. The installer applies the manifest.
-3. The NTO will generate the appropriate machine configs that include the kubelet config and the crio config to be applied as well as the existing operation.
+2. The NTO will generate the appropriate machine configs that include the Kubelet config and the CRIO config and apply the machine configs.
-4. Once the MCO applies the configs, the node is restarted and the cluster installation continues to completion.
+3. Once the MCO applies the configs, the node is restarted and the cluster has been updated with the desired workload pinning.
-5. Alice will now have a cluster that has been setup with workload pinning.
+4. Alice will now have a cluster that has been setup with workload pinning.

 #### Variation [optional]